Coderpower/ebay-challenge-1/README.md

 # Who wish it?
 People can "wish" products on eBay.
-We want to create the text that should be displayed under such products.
+We want to create a text that would be displayed under such products.

 Implement the function `displayWishes([string] | String) -> String`, which can take an **array of strings** or a **single string separated by comma and space** as input, containing the names of people who wish a product.
 It must return a string as shown in this example: